hitottiez/hitottiez.github.io/index.md

 - ht-nishimura [at] kddi-research.jp

 # News
+- 2020/07/31 I won the excellent basic research award 2020 in KDDI Research.
 - 2020/05/19 Our journal won the best paper award in ITE.
 - 2020/03/31 Our journal was accepted to IEICE-ED.
 - 2019/11/16 We made a presentation in PCSJ/IMPS2019.